allcloud-io/clisso/README.md

 ## YubiKey Autodetection

 YubiKey Autodetection is available for the OneLogin provider.
 To enable this feature set the `global.autodetect-yubikey` field to `true`.
 Clisso will look at attached USB devices and automatically select the YubiKey as an MFA device if it is available.
+Only one YubiKey may be connected for this feature to work.

 ## Caveats and Limitations

 - No support for Okta applications with MFA enabled **at the application level**.
+- Yubikey Autodetection is only available on select platforms:
+  - MacOS (ARM/x86)
+  - Linux (x86)
+  - Windows (x86)

 ## Troubleshooting